 My research examines popular politics in the late eighteenth and early nineteenth centuries, with a particular focus on the spaces and places of protest in northern England.
 I am best known for my work on the Luddites, but I have also published on loyalism, the Swing rioters, political clothing and adornment, and the place of moors and fields in radical protest.

 Like everyone in the History Group at Hertfordshire, I am involved in community and public history projects.
-I worked with the Irish Network in Stevenage on an oral history project in 2012, and I am currently continuing UH's connection with Stevenage by hosting the National Army Museum's seminar series in spring 2015.
+I have particular links with Stevenage, having worked with the Irish Network on an oral history project in 2012, and hosting the National Army Museum's seminar series in spring 2015.

 I come from Rochdale in Lancashire.
 I read Modern History at St. John's College, Oxford.
 I taught at the universities of Oxford, Bath Spa and Edinburgh before joining Hertfordshire in 2009.
 I served as Acting Head of History in 2014.